-When gonadotropin releasing hormone(GnRH) is produced in the hypothalamus during the first few days of the ovulation cycle, the pituitary is then stimulated and makes follicle stimulating hormone.
+When gonadotropin-releasing hormone(GnRH) is produced in the hypothalamus during the first few days of the ovulation cycle, the pituitary is stimulated and makes follicle-stimulating hormone.
 As the follicles mature and produce more estrogen, the lining of the uterus begins to thicken.
-When the follicle is mature and the pituitary releases luteinizing hormone, ovulation happens within 2 days later.
+When the follicle is mature and the pituitary releases luteinizing hormone, ovulation happens within two days later.

-During pregnancy, the dramatic increase in hormones plays a role in the morning sickness some people experience and are also supporting the placenta and the growing fetus.
-The rise in progesterone and estrogen also are responsible for creating the neurotransmitters dopamine and serotonin which is what makes you feel better after those first few weeks.
+During pregnancy, the dramatic increase in hormones plays a role in the morning sickness some people experience and is also supporting the placenta and the growing fetus.
+The rise in progesterone and estrogen also are responsible for creating the neurotransmitters dopamine and serotonin which, is what makes you feel better after those first few weeks.
 Dopamine and serotonin make you feel happy and calm.

 Lactational Amenorrhea is nature’s method of natural child spacing and is used as a form of birth control.
-In order to delay the onset of menstruation and ovulation longer:
+To delay the onset of menstruation and ovulation longer:

-- Follow your baby’s cues for nursing and offer breastfeeding often.
+- Follow your baby’s cues for nursing and offer to breastfeed often.

 - Scheduling feeding and going for long stretches between feeding can trigger the return of your cycle.

-- Avoid pacifiers and bottles and instead offer to nurse when your baby wants comfort or a short nursing.
+- Avoid pacifiers and bottles and instead offer to nurse when your baby wants comfort.